edwardslab-wustl/dxm/README.md

     awk '{if($4 == "CG") { pos2=$2 + 1; print $1"\t"$2"\t"pos2"\t"$5"\t"$6;}}' methratio.txt > methylation.bed

 If you are using [biscuit](https://huishenlab.github.io/biscuit/), the bed output from vcf2bed can be used directly instead of the methylation.bed file in the bed intersect command above.
 If you use the mergecg command in the biscuit pipeline (recommended), you must first extract the appropriate columns.
-If your file after merging is called merge.bed then you can convert it using:
+If your file after merging is called merge.bed, then you can convert it using:

     cut -f 1-5 merge.bed > methylation.bed